clangstonhinton/demographic-data-analyzer/README.md

 |  4 |    28 | Private          |   338409 | Bachelors   |              13 | Married-civ-spouse | Prof-specialty    | Wife           | Black  | Female |              0 |              0 |               40 | Cuba             | <=50K    |

 ### data analysis & questions to answer
-You must use Pandas to answer the following questions:
+Using Pandas, answer the following questions:
   - How many people of each race are represented in this dataset?
 This should be a Pandas series with race names as the index labels. (race column)
   - What is the average age of men?
   - What is the percentage of people who have a Bachelor's degree?